lbormann/darts-caller/BACKLOG.md

 - add bull-calling
+- add lobby-event broadcasts
 - add setshot for main-calling
-- highlight blacklisted voice-packs
 - use userID instead of boardID
 - extend score-control to not only correction
-- fix audio output when is hdmi
+- fix audio device hdmi
-- add BAV for liux and macos
+- add BAV for linux and macos
 - improve BAV
 - check start.sh (sh) media_path_shared if empty
 - integrate web-caller in autodarts.io